Manaslu Circuit Trek

 Inclusions in Manaslu Circuit Trek

-- 03 nights twin sharing accommodation on BB basis in a medium class hotel
+- 04 nights twin sharing accommodation on BB basis in a 3-star class hotel

 - 01-day sightseeing tour of Swayambunath, Bhaktapur and Pashupatinath with local English-speaking guide, private transportation and entrance fee during the sightseeing tour.